johnnovak/twyg/doc/config.rst

 .. function:: blend(destcolor, factor)

-    Blends the color (source color) with *destcolor* by the given factor.
+    Blend the color (source color) with *destcolor* by a given factor.
 A *factor* of *1.0* will result in the destination color and *0.0* in the source color. ::